 More Lessons for Grade 9

-Videos, worksheets, games and activities to help Algebra students learn about direct variation or direct proportion.
+Videos, worksheets, solutions, and activities to help Algebra students learn about direct variation or direct proportion.
 What is direct variation and how to solve direct variation problems?

 We often use the term direct variation to describe a form of dependence of one variable on another.
 An equation that makes a line and crosses the origin is a form of direct variation, where the magnitude of x increases or decreases directly as y increases or decreases.
 Direct variation and inverse variation are used often in science when modeling activity, such as speed or velocity.